-Kevin is a general practice partner in the Townsville and Suburban Medical Practice.
+Kevin is a practice principal in the Townsville and Suburban Medical Practice.
 He was the team physician for Toyota North Queensland Cowboys Rugby League Club for many years and is currently the Team Doctor for the Townsville Fire Basketball Team.

 Kevin is a general practitioner with a special interest in sports medicine.
 He is a fellow of the Royal Australian College of General Practice, where his experience included being regional coordinator for the Family Medicine Program in North Queensland.
 He is the current Chair of the Northern Australia Primary Health Limited, the successor organisation to the Townsville Mackay Medicare Local where he was chair from 1999.
 Kevin has also served on the state bodies of General Practice Queensland (GPQ) as a Director and Chairman, as well as serving as the GPQ representative on Health Workforce Queensland for three years, also as a Director.
 He is a Fellow of Australian Institute of Company Directors.